davrot/pytutorial/matlab/6/README.md

 ```

 ## Example: Vectorization of a Program
 To close this chapter, we will discuss two examples of what to do when vectorizing a program.
-First, consider the problem of generating a $N$x$N$-Matrix with entries $a_{ij} = i \cdot j$.
+First, consider the problem of generating a $N$ x $N$ -Matrix with entries $a_{ij} = i \cdot j$.

 The tedious way via loops looks like this: